-How did it get to be June already?!
-As the weather heats up and school lets out for the summer (or tracks out, for year-rounders), you may find yourself getting ready to go on vacation.
-Before you head out, you should make sure you have your ducks in a row with regard to your planning.
+How did it get to be May already?!
+As the weather heats up and COVID-19 restrictions ease, you may find yourself getting ready to go on vacation.
+Before you head out, you should make sure you have your ducks in a row regarding your planning.
 Even if you did your planning recently, there are some steps you should take to make sure you’re prepared for a relaxing, enjoyable vacation.

 First of all, I have to tell you: If you haven’t done your planning yet, or you haven’t updated your documents in a while, you should.
 At the very least, make sure your Power of Attorney, Healthcare Power of Attorney, and HIPAA Release are up to date.
 These documents will ensure that if something happens and you’re disabled, the people you name will be able to take care of your health, financial, and legal matters.